Codecademy/docs/content/cpp/concepts/enum/enum.md

 ---
-Title: 'Enums'
+Title: "Enums"
-Description: 'In C++, an enum defines a variable with a limited set of predefined values.'
+Description: "In C++, an enum defines a variable with a limited set of predefined values."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Game Development'
+  - "Game Development"
 Tags:
-  - 'Enum'
+  - "Enum"
-  - 'Data Types'
+  - "Data Types"
-  - 'Arrays'
+  - "Arrays"
-  - 'Vectors'
+  - "Vectors"
-  - 'Pointers'
+  - "Pointers"
-  - 'Memory'
+  - "Memory"
 CatalogContent:
-  - 'learn-c-plus-plus'
+  - "learn-c-plus-plus"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 In C++, an **enumeration (enum)** is a user defined type where a set of values is specified for a variable and the variable can only take one out of a small set of possible values.